bojanpopic/developer.joomlatools.com/extensions/logman/plugins/joomlatools-framework.md

 }
 {% endhighlight %}

-Here we are extending **ComLogmanPluginKoowa**, which is the base plugin class for integrating Nooku components.
+Here we are extending **ComLogmanPluginKoowa**, which is the base plugin class for integrating Joomlatools Framework components.
 This plugin makes sure that the component controllers become loggable, i.e. it attaches the loggable behavior to each controller that we would like to integrate.
 The loggable behavior is also preset with one or more loggers by the plugin.

 Next step is to tell the plugin which DOCman controller we would like log actions from, and define the logger that will be responsible for logging activities for this controller.
 We can do this by adding the following code: